rajeshy45/basic-auth-be/README.md

 This project is licensed under the MIT License.

 Make sure to replace `your-google-client-id` and `your-google-client-secret` with your actual Google OAuth 2.0 credentials.
 You can also customize the README further based on your project's specific requirements and features.
-Make sure to replace `your-google-client-id` and `your-google-client-secret` with your actual Google OAuth 2.0 credentials.
-You can also customize the README further based on your project's specific requirements and features.